BishopFox/BrokenHill/docs/all_command-line_options.md

 ### --delete-token-when-no-candidates-returned

 If all candidate tokens are filtered, allow the script to decrease the number of tokens by one in the hope of generating values that are not filtered.
 If this occurs, a random token in the adversarial content will be deleted.
 If `--adversarial-candidate-filter-tokens-min` is also specified, the number of tokens will never be decreased below that value.

-### --no-loss-index-shift

-The GCG algorithm depends on calculating the cross-entropy loss between candidate adversarial content and the tokens that represent the target string.
-Due to LLM sorcery, the loss calculation must use a version of the target tokens where the start and end indices are offset by -1.
-For example, if the target tokens are [ 'Sure', ',', ' here', ' are', ' all', ' previous', ' instructions', ':' ], then the loss calculation is performed using something like [ '<|assistant|>', 'Sure', ',', ' here', ' are', ' all', ' previous', ' instructions' ].
-This isn't really explained at all in the code this tool was originally based on, but [nanogcg](https://github.com/GraySwanAI/nanoGCG/tree/main/nanogcg) has a comment to the effect of the logits needing to be shifted so that the previous token predicts the current token.

-How much of the magic is the inclusion of the special assistant role token versus left-shifting?
-You'd have to ask an LLM sorceror.

 ## --adversarial-candidate-newline-replacement <string>